 Qurbani is an annual sacrifice of an animal offered to Allah during the days of Eid-ul-Adha, marking the completion of Hajj.

 This sacrifice commemorates the actions of the Prophet Ibrahim (as), when he was prepared to sacrifice his beloved son Isma'il (as) after seeing in a dream that Allah wanted him to do so.
 However, the dream was a test from Allah, and He sent down a ram from heaven to be sacrificed in Isma'il's (as) place.

 By sacrificing an animal each year, we are confirming that we are willing to sacrifice whatever Allah asks of us and to submit to Him completely.

 When do the Qurbani sacrifices take place?

 Qurbani takes place after the Eid prayer on Eid-ul-Adha, from 10th-12th Dhul Hijjah.
 This year, the first day of Eid-ul-Adha will either: be on 31st July 2020, or 1st August 2020, depending on the moon sighting.

 Any sacrifice made before the Eid prayer is counted as a Sadaqah, not as the obligatory Qurbani; if you do this, you must still perform the Qurbani after Eid prayer.

 Jundab bin Sufyan Al-Bajali reported, 'I witnessed the Prophet (saw) on the Day of Nahr (or Eid day).
 He (saw) said, "Whoever slaughtered the sacrifice before offering the Eid prayer, should slaughter another sacrifice in its place; and whoever has not slaughtered their sacrifice yet, should slaughter now'".
 (Bukhari)

-Muslim Hands takes Qurbani orders up until Eid day and sacrifices the animals over the four days of Eid.
+Muslim Hands takes Qurbani orders up until the third day of Eid and sacrifices the animals over the three days of Eid.

 Is Qurbani fard (compulsory)?